About Det 030

 SERVICE BEFORE SELF:

-An Airman's professional duties always take precedence over personal desires.
+An Airman's and Space Professional's duties always take precedence over personal desires.
 At the very least, it includes the following behaviors:

 - RULE FOLLOWING